 - Put a “God Reminder” on the Bathroom Mirror – After you wake up, when does God first enter your thoughts?
 One FB pal wrote that she trained herself to think of God in her first waking moments.
 If God is the first thing on our minds in the morning, we are more likely to make time for Him.

 - Establish a “Quiet Time Signal” – This was a brilliant suggestion from a FB pal.
 She keeps a small battery operated candle at her quiet time spot.
 When it’s turned on, her kids know that Mom is spending time with God.
 They’ve learned to only interrupt her in emergencies.
 This would take patience and time to establish with your kids, but it would sure be worthwhile!
+And for us empty-nesters, it could work for the hubby too!

 - Pack a Quiet Time Play Box – Fill a plastic tote, box, or large basket with special toys your kids especially enjoy.
 But to keep the toys “desirable,” only bring it out to keep your little ones occupied during your quiet time.
 Use this for early-risers or for an afternoon quiet time for the whole family!